alexarnimueller/giraffe/README.md

-  --dim_tok, --dt INTEGER       Dimension of RNN token embedding --dim_mlp, --dm INTEGER       Hidden dimension of MLP layers --weight_prop, --wp FLOAT     Factor for weighting property loss in VAE loss --weight_kld, --wk FLOAT      Factor for weighting KL divergence loss in VAE loss --anneal_type, --at TEXT      Shape of cyclical annealing: linear or sigmoid --anneal_cycle, --ac INTEGER  Number of epochs for one KLD annealing cycle --anneal_grow, --ag INTEGER   Number of annealing cycles with increasing values --anneal_ratio, --ar FLOAT    Fraction of annealing vs. constant KLD weight --vae / --no-vae              Whether to train a VAE or only AE --scale / --no-scale          Whether to scale all properties from 0 to 1 --n_proc, --np INTEGER        Number of CPU processes to use --help                        Show this message and exit.
+  --dim_tok, --dt INTEGER       Dimension of RNN token embedding --dim_mlp, --dm INTEGER       Hidden dimension of MLP layers --weight_prop, --wp FLOAT     Factor for weighting property loss in VAE loss --weight_vae, --wk FLOAT      Factor for weighting KL divergence loss in VAE
+                                loss
+  --anneal_type, --at TEXT      Shape of cyclical annealing: linear or sigmoid --anneal_cycle, --ac INTEGER  Number of epochs for one VAE loss annealing
+                                cycle
+  --anneal_grow, --ag INTEGER   Number of annealing cycles with increasing
+                                values
+  --anneal_ratio, --ar FLOAT    Fraction of annealing vs. constant VAE loss
+                                weight
+  --vae / --no-vae              Whether to train a variational AE or classical
+                                AE
+  --wae / --no-wae              Whether to train a Wasserstein autoencoder
+                                using MMD
+  --scale / --no-scale          Whether to scale all properties from 0 to 1 --n_proc, --np INTEGER        Number of CPU processes to use --help                        Show this message and exit.